dedis/dela/core/execution/benchmark/Report.md

 The benchmark are run in go, using the native benchmark solution.
 The benchmark reports the time by operation: ns/op.

+Inside each benchmark we iterate the operations 50 times.

 The code used for those results uses version `d936178eccb2264109ecd8fc59fc9cfd8dfb79e0` of https://github.com/dedis/dela/tree/unikernel-initial.